 Except there's one obvious issue right away, there's one disappointment, and at present there are exceptions.
 Seemingly system-wide does not mean system-wide.

-Then in apps that do, such as Drafts 5, Preview, OmniFocus, OmniOutliner, Duolingo, Mail, and more, there are inconsistent limits.
-None as yet will let you select an entire document and translate it, all will allow a couple of paragraphs.
+Then in apps that do, such as Drafts 5, Preview, OmniFocus, OmniOutliner, Duolingo, Mail, and more, there are limits.
+It's not like Safari's website translation where an entire page gets converted, you instead have to select a few paragraphs.